-On Jan.
-5, at least 12 people — including nine children — were killed in a rowhome in the deadliest residential fire in Philadelphia’s modern history.
-The rowhome, owned by the Philadelphia Housing Authority (PHA), is one of the thousands of individual Philly rowhomes that PHA owns that were previously privately owned.
+The deadliest residential fire in Philadelphia’s modern history took the lives of nine children and three adults in January 2022.
+The two-unit rowhome, owned by the Philadelphia Housing Authority (PHA), is one of the thousands of individual Philly rowhomes that PHA owns that were previously privately owned.

 Although the Philadelphia Fire Department reported that the home had at least 13 working smoke detectors and six carbon monoxide detectors in May 2021, at least four smoke detectors did not sound during the fire.
 The cause of the fire is under investigation.

 According to the U.S. Fire Administration (USFA), approximately 60% of all fatal home fires occurred in homes without working smoke alarms, and 38% of fire deaths occurred in homes without any smoke detectors.
 However, the USFA estimates that the risk of dying from a house fire is cut in half in houses that have working smoke alarms.

 The American Red Cross and Philadelphia Fire Department provide Philly residents with free smoke alarms, batteries, and installation assistance.
 The Red Cross offers installation during the day, and the Philadelphia Fire Department can install smoke detectors at whatever time is best for residents.
 You can submit a request for a free smoke detector and batteries using the links below.

 Editor’s Note: We’ll be adding some alarm and fire prevention resources to this list as we find them.
 Have something to suggest?
 Email us at firstname.lastname@example.org.

 Where to get free Philly smoke alarm installations